-Disposal of faecal sludge is a significant problem during rapid-onset emergencies – in particular the low consideration given to these aspects when deploying responses.
+Disposal of faecal sludge is a significant problem during rapid-onset emergencies.
+While some guidance exists, this is often not translated into qualitative interventions, generating health and environmental risks.
 Despite the existence of guidance and resources, practitioners often make inappropriate decisions or apply solutions ineffectively.
-The project was divided into two components: research and dissemination.
+With a first phase of funding from Elrha’s Humanitarian Innovation Fund (HIF), the project was divided into two components: research and dissemination.

 View the OCTOPUS platform now.

 In April 2019, Solidaritiés International was successfully awarded a HIF diffusion grant to help them scale their project.

 In their first blog, Solidarités International provide an overview of what OCTOPUS is, and why it can be a game-changer in emergency faecal sludge management.View

 Learn more about this WASH project, and many others, in our Humanitarian WASH Innovation Catalogue.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.